temporalecologylab/TreeRings/README.md

 ## Getting Started

 To get a TIM of your own, you'll have to acquire the materials itemized below.
-There are two paths that can be taken independently of each other first, the frame assembly.
-Second, getting the Jetson Orin Nano ready for use.

 ## Step 1.
 Materials / Equipment